bournewang/bournewang.github.com/_posts/2022-06-01-spark-shell.markdown

     - Spark
 ---

-# Spark RDD - Spark Shell Word Count
+# Spark RDD - Spark Shell several ways to do word count
 **find the top 10 ranking words used in an article**

 ## 1. upload news file to hdfs